Name: John William VANCE

 John Street, Albert Street and Makepeace Street in Rosewood are named after members of the Vance family.
 What is now known as Royal George Lane was originally called Vance Lane and later George Lane.

-In 1937 a collection of 12 books was gifted to the Oxley Memorial Library by Mr. J. H. Hornibrook.
-One of those was a very rare book by a Queensland school master “Echoes from the Schools.
-Poems and Writings” by J. W. Vance.
+n 1937 a collection of 12 books was gifted to the Oxley Memorial Library by Mr. J. H. Hornibrook.
+One of those was a very rare book, “The Poetry and Writings of John William Vance,” Gordon & Gotch, 1885.

 © Jane Schy, 2024